Thousands of Borrowers Qualify for Automatic Student Loan Relief — Are You One?

 323,000 Borrowers With Qualifying Disabilities

-For federal student loan borrowers that have qualifying total and permanent disabilities, the Department of Education is providing $5.8 billion in automatic loan forgiveness, according to an announcement from the agency.
+For federal student loan borrowers who have qualifying total and permanent disabilities, the Department of Education is providing $5.8 billion in automatic loan forgiveness, according to an announcement from the agency.

 Automatic discharge qualifications include: